Museum of Contemporary Art San Diego: Notable works

+Deaccessioning

+In May 2021, MCASD sent nine paintings and one sculpture from its collection to auction in New York, selling works by Roy Lichtenstein, Conrad Marca-Relli, Lorser Feitelson and six other postwar American artists for nearly $900,000.

 Management

 MCASD has a permanent endowment fund of over $40 million, and an annual operating budget of approximately $6 million.
 Annual support comes from a balanced mix of individuals, corporations, foundations, government agencies, and interest earned from the endowment, the majority of which came from a transformational 1999 bequest from Rea and Jackie Axline of more than $30 million.

 From 1983 to 2016, Hugh Davies steered the museum as director.
 From October 2016, Kathryn Kanjo became the museum's director and CEO.